-Total programmatic revenues associated with Babson Global amounted to \$4.1M and \$4.3M for the years ending June 30, 2023 and 2022, respectively.
+Total programmatic revenues associated with Babson Global amounted to approximately \$4.1M for the years ended June 30, 2024 and 2023.

 The College holds approximately \$6,500,000 of board-designated endowment corpus on behalf of Babson Global in accordance with its policies and procedures governing the investment, management and distribution of these funds.
 The agreement may be terminated by either the College or Babson Global should either party fail to perform their obligations under the contract.